The US is restricting visas for nearly 300 Guatemalan lawmakers, others for 'undermining democracy'

 The Biden administration says it will impose visa restrictions on nearly 300 Guatemalan lawmakers, private sector leaders and their families it accuses of "undermining democracy and the rule of law.”

-MIAMI -- The Biden administration announced on Monday that it would impose visa restrictions on nearly 300 Guatemalan lawmakers, private sector leaders and their families it accuses of "undermining democracy and the rule of law.”
+MIAMI -- The Biden administration announced on Monday that it has imposed visa restrictions on nearly 300 Guatemalan lawmakers, private sector leaders and their families it accuses of "undermining democracy and the rule of law.”

 The victory of Arévalo and his Seed Movement party is seen as a threat to those who have long wielded power in Guatemala.
 The anti-corruption crusader has been a target for months, with arrests of party members, raids and repeated requests to lift his immunity so prosecutors can investigate him directly.